lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Step 7: (Encrypt the Completed-Ballot [done by voter])
-Q: if an anonymized blockchain system is used, is there a need to encrypt the submitted ballot?
+Q: if an anonymized blockchain system is used, is there a need to encrypt the submitted ballot? e.g. could the ballot have anonymized id?

 #### Step 8: (Voter Submit encrypted-ballot over network)